 The aeronautical chart is the most important navigation tool that a pilot has.
 It contains an enormous amount of information.
 The whole process of planning a cross-country flight, from selecting a destination to drawing a line on the map to computing magnetic headings, fuel flows, and ground speeds, are all annotated on the chart.
 The pilot also references the chart in flight.
-He applies the clock-map-ground technique to determine aircraft position, and he corrects back to course accordingly.
-After the flight, the information noted on the chart serves as a source of details for debriefing, follow on mission planning, and logbook entries.
-To adequately describe all of the steps taken in planning, execution, and post mission debrief would take many pages, so the pilot’s map certainly illustrates the adage that a picture is worth a thousand words.
+He applies the clock-map-ground technique to determine aircraft position relative to the charted course, and he corrects back to course accordingly.
+After the flight, the information noted on the chart serves as a source of details for debriefing and logbook entries.
+To adequately describe all of the steps taken in planning, execution, and validation would take thousands of words, so the pilot’s map certainly illustrates the adage that a picture is worth a thousand words.

-1. Select a destination — develop a vision or purpose statement or a goal/objective.
+1. Select a destination — develop a purpose or vision statement

-3. Map out the route — outline the steps and schedule necessary to achieve your goal; identify milestones or landmarks and how you will hold yourself and the team accountable.
+2. Map out the route — outline the steps and schedule necessary to achieve your goal

 3. Determine your position and make course corrections — hold yourself and the team accountable